Neural SLAM: Learning to Explore with External Memory: Abstract

 \section{Abstract}

-We present an approach for agents to learn representations of a global map from sensor data, to aid their exploration in new environments.
-To achieve this, we embed procedures mimicking that of traditional simultaneous localization and mapping (SLAM) into the soft attention based addressing of external memory architectures, in which the external memory acts as an internal representation of the environment for the agent.
-This structure encourages the evolution of SLAM-like behaviors inside a completely differentiable deep neural network.
-We show that this approach can help reinforcement learning agents to successfully explore new environments where long-term memory is essential.
+We present a learning-based approach for agents to explore and cover unknown environments based on sensor data.
+We achieve this by interacting reinforcement learning agents with external memory architectures, in which the external memory acts as an internal representation of the environment for the agent.
+We embed procedures mimicking that of traditional simultaneous localization and mapping inside a completely differentiable deep neural work, which encourages the evolution of cognitive mapping behaviors during the process of learning.
+We show that this approach can help reinforcement learning agents to successfully explore and cover new environments, where long-term memory is essential for making informed planning decisions.
 We validate our approach in both challenging grid-world environments and preliminary Gazebo experiments.
 A video of our experiments can be found at: \url{https://goo.gl/G2Vu5y}.